Phyllis Hyman: Posthumous releases

 In September 2007, an authorized biography was released.
 Entitled Strength of a Woman: The Phyllis Hyman Story, the book is written by Jason A. Michael in cooperation with the Estate of Phyllis Hyman.
 The book mentions Hyman's relationships with men and one woman.
 In 2008, an original version of the James Bond theme "Never Say Never Again", which was not used in the film due to contractual issues, was released by the track's co-writer Stephen Forsythe.
-Forsythe has been quoted as stating: